Manufacturer Profile

-Viper has been building boats with HINs on file from 1989 to 2006.
+Viper is a boat manufacturer registered with the U.S. Coast Guard.
 Federal records show 1 recalls and 13 USCG-reported accidents involving Viper hulls.
 Popular models include the Cobra, 188s, Center Console.

 Vessel counts from USCG registry data.
 Enter a HIN to check history on a specific model.